Actyx/chat/app/README.md

 Containers are React components responsible for wiring UI with business logic, they accept the Fish state and a Pond instance when necessary.
 A Pond instance is passed to Containers only, so passing Pond down in the components tree and emitting events from there is not allowed.
 Only a Container can have access to the business logic and can emit events to the Pond.

-There is a separation between state for UI and state for Fishes, components down in the tree can change the UI state using a convenient custom hook `DispatchContextUI`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.
+There is a separation between state for UI and state for Fishes, components down in the tree can change the UI state using a convenient hook `useContext(DispatchContextUI)`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.

 ## Folder structure